Walgreens Tenant Overview

 - Annual cancellation option after initial term

-Walgreens is the nation’s largest drugstore chains.
+Walgreens is one of the largest drugstore chains.

 The poster-child of net lease properties, Walgreens has been a highly traded investment property given the low risks typically associated with these drugstore properties.
 Additionally, the drugstore sector remains stable given is non-discretionary merchandise offerings.